Alibaba's Hong Kong listing set to draw more Chinese offerings

-HONG KONG -- Alibaba is set to raise as much as $12.9 billion in an oversubscribed share offering that is expected to draw more mainland Chinese companies to list in Hong Kong, thereby boosting the city's status as a global financial hub despite almost six months of violent anti-government protests.
+HONG KONG -- Alibaba Group Holding is set to raise as much as $12.9 billion in an oversubscribed share offering that is expected to draw more Chinese companies to list in Hong Kong, thereby boosting the city's status as a global financial hub despite more than five months of violent anti-government protests.

-In what will be the world's largest equity raising this year, Asia's most valuable company has indicated to institutional investors that it will price stock at HK$176 ($22.48) a share, according to two people briefed on the plan.
-That represents a 2.9% discount to the closing price of Alibaba's shares in New York, although final pricing could vary as lead mangers tally the bids.
+In the world's largest equity raising so far this year, Asia's most valuable company priced its new shares at 176 Hong Kong dollars ($22.48) each.
+That represents a 2.9% discount to the closing price of Alibaba's shares in New York on Tuesday.

 The strong demand and favorable reception for the listing has already emboldened Chinese artificial intelligence company Megvii, which has been blacklisted by the U.S., to seek approval for an up to $1 billion initial public offering in Hong Kong.

-The stronger-than-expected demand for the Alibaba transaction, which has launched amid the most violent protests so far, will show that Hong Kong's markets are open for business and the city's financial status remains intact, one of the people close to the offering said.
+The stronger-than-expected demand for the Alibaba transaction, launched last week amid the most violent protests the city had seen this year until then, shows that Hong Kong's markets are open for business and the city's financial status remains intact, a person familiar with the offering said.

 "China wants to show business goes on in Hong Kong," said Andrew Sullivan, a director at Hong Kong-based investment firm Pearl Bridge Partners.
 "China wants a lot of its companies to be listed close to home, and the most rational place to list is Hong Kong as it is the only place in its territory where it can access U.S. dollars.
 Alibaba seems to have gone extremely well, and it could have a bit of a snowball effect and bring in more companies."

-The listing by the e-commerce giant comes as U.S. lawmakers passed a bill overnight that could see the U.S. sanction anyone deemed guilty of human rights abuses in the city state.
+The listing by the Chinese e-commerce leader comes as U.S. lawmakers passed a bill overnight that could see the U.S. sanction anyone deemed guilty of human rights abuses in the city state.
 Some of Wall Street's biggest banks are involved in both the Alibaba and mooted Megvii listings.

 The strong demand for Alibaba stock has taken even its lead arrangers by surprise as the city's benchmark stock index Hang Seng fell by almost 5% last week as Alibaba opened the share sale.